United Way Awards $277,763.50 to local nonprofits serving community needs amidst COVID-19 pandemic

 Voluntary Action Center – VAC is a longstanding resource for members of our community who find themselves in crisis.
 VAC is continuing to provide services following public health guidance.
 As members of our community are laid-off, more and more people are relying on VAC for much needed basic hygiene items, food and rental assistance.
 First awarded $5,000.00 on April 2.
 Second award $5,000 on June 29.

 Heart of Missouri United Way thanks our leading COVID-19 Fund donors: Veterans United Foundation, Missouri Foundation for Health, Simmons Bank, Boone County Community Trust, Shelter Insurance Foundation, Missouri Employer's Mutual, Columbia Insurance Group, Great Southern Bank, Commerce Bank, First State Community Bank, Providence Bank, The Bank of Missouri, Caterpillar Foundation, Schnucks, Hawthorn Bank, 3M and Columbia United Church of Christ.

 How organizations provide their services and protect public health has resulted in a lot of changes as organizations adapt.
 These organizations can provide financial aid, food, childcare, mental health services or other essential services and are updating their information with United Way 2-1-1.
 Many organizations are available by appointment only at this time.
-If you need assistance, call 2-1-1 to learn more.
+If you need assistance, contact 2-1-1 to learn more.
 It's FREE and CONFIDENTIAL.
 Specialists are available 24/7.
 Dial 2-1-1 or 1-800-427-4626 TTY 1-866-385-6525